Comparison

 Is PingPing more expensive than UptimeRobot?

 PingPing starts at €6/month for 5 monitors with 30-second checks.
-UptimeRobot's cheapest paid plan is $7/month for 10 monitors with 1-minute checks.
-To get 30-second checks on UptimeRobot, you need the Enterprise plan at $54/month.
+UptimeRobot's cheapest paid plan is $7/month (annual) for the Solo tier with 1-minute checks.
+To get 30-second checks on UptimeRobot, you need the Enterprise plan starting at $54/month (annual).
 PingPing offers faster checks at a much lower entry price.

 Does UptimeRobot offer 30-second monitoring?

-Yes, but only on the Enterprise plan at $54/month for 200 monitors.
+Yes, but only on the Enterprise plan, which starts at $54/month (annual).
 PingPing includes 30-second monitoring on every paid plan starting at €6/month.

 Can I migrate from UptimeRobot to PingPing?

 Yes.
-PingPing offers a straightforward setup - add your URLs and you're monitoring within 30 seconds.
-There's a 14-day free trial with all features so you can run both tools in parallel before switching.
+Add your URLs to PingPing and you're monitoring within 30 seconds.
+The 14-day free trial includes every feature, so you can run both tools in parallel before switching.